laravel/docs/queues.md

         // All jobs completed successfully...
     })->name('Import Contacts')->dispatch();

 In this example, we will use the `LoadImportBatch` job to hydrate the batch with additional jobs.
-To accomplish this, we may use the `add` method on the batch instance that can be accessed within the job:
+To accomplish this, we may use the `add` method on the batch instance that may be accessed via the job's `batch` method:

     use App\Jobs\ImportContacts;
     use Illuminate\Support\Collection;